greghendershott/def-jambda/README.md

 # A function definition form

+This is a sketch and start implementation of a form to define a function.

 When it comes to defining function signatures, Racket has at least three (!)  different approaches: